 The one place you can find footpaths built with tourists in mind is on the Major Zapatilla Key, within the Bastimentos Marine Park, and is called "The Forest behind the reef ".

 In island Bastimentos it is possible to walk the forest from the Community of Salt Creek to Long Beach can be trekked, or vice versa.
 Even though its route is not easy or short, it is worth a visit.

-This footpath is used habitually by the members of that ngobe indigenous community.
-In Bahía Honda (Bastimentos island), in Popa and Cayo Agua communities, can be contracted a villager as a guide to cross the beautiful forests of those islands.
-It is possible to emphasize that in Popa island it is the only forest where they will be able to observe toucans.
-In the near future, the construction of new footpaths beginning in the indian communities, is anticipated to facilitate the visit by tourists.
-In all the cases it is recommended to use guides of the neighboring communities to the forest that thinks to cross, to avoid any accident.
+This footpath is used regularly by the members of that Ngobe indigenous community.
+In Bahía Honda (Bastimentos Island), in Popa and Cayo Agua communities, it is possible to arrange a villager as a guide to cross the beautiful forests of those islands.
+Remember, Popa Island it is the only forest where they will be able to observe toucans.
+In the near future, the construction of new footpaths will begin in the Indian communities to aid the hiking visitor.
+In all the cases it is recommended to use guides from the neighboring communities to hike in the forest, to avoid any accident.

 - See more at: http://bocasdeltoro.com/eng/site_contents/view/22#sthash.B6WkOI0o.dpuf